A Legend Lost Not Found

 What Don’t We Know?

 There is a lot of speculation over which models were stolen, and over what time period.
 And really no report on the FBI involvement.
 It seems that the date of early April is the most agreed upon timeline at this point, but that it is not clearly documented.
-The RPF forum, which is a site dedicated to reconstructing accurate models that match those form films and television, is an example of that speculation.
+The RPF forum, which is a site dedicated to reconstructing accurate models that match those from films and television, is an example of that speculation.
 Here is the quote from RPF member Blue 5 as an illustration of that informed speculation, and frustration with the initial assumptions.

 Interesting, I’ve never seen a date for that story.
 I’ve asked but no body has ever answered, what source (documents, person, article, book) does the rumor of the stolen model come from?
 I’ve seen it repeated on several threads, but I’ve never seen the original source for it.
 My pic of the chart on model construction ends on New Years Day, do we have more model construction charts for the next year?
 Do we have a date on when the shots of the table of models and proud modelmakers were taken?
 Since there are 4 documented known heros, and the Famous Spaceships article lists 5 hero models, my assumption has been that the 5th hero ship is the stolen model which would explain its lack of documentation.
 Is there anyone who argues the stolen ship might have been Red Leader hero or Red 5 hero, since those two are not seen in the archives today?
 It seems unlikely either was stolen, as Red 5 is in a picture for ESB and there is so much footage shot of both models in the film itself.
 It seems more likely the stolen hero just never went before any camera before walking off.